Elegant Knifefish

 Description

-The Elegant Knifefish has a flat long body, fuller and somewhat bulkierl towards the head but terminates in a thin point at the rear.
+The Barred Knifefish can reach up to 11 1/2 inches (29.4 cm) and has a lifespan of 15 years.
+It has a flat long body, fuller and somewhat bulkier towards the head but terminates in a thin point at the rear.
 It has no dorsal fin but does have an extremely long anal fin starting near the pectoral fin area.
 This fin can move in an undulating forward or backward motion.
-It is tan to light brown with irregular 'zig zag' type dark bands.
-It is tan to light brown with dark irregular bands broadly spaced along the entire length of the body.
+Its body color is tan to light brown with irregular ‘zig zag’ type dark bands.
+The dark irregular bands are broadly spaced along the entire length of the body.

 This fish also has an electric organ which allows it to generate a very weak electric field around its body.
 The field helps with a variety of things such as identifying objects in the water, gives it spatial orientation, helps it to navigate, and helps it identify food.
 Males use an electric 'stereotyped' communication to court females.